 NO Glass containers

-NO Unauthorized vendors permitted
+NO Unauthorized vending permitted

-NO Beach balls, soccer balls, baseballs, etc.
+NO Beach balls, soccer balls, baseballs, footballs, etc.

 NO Squirt guns or water toys

 NOTE: ALL BAGS WILL BE SEARCHED.

 Our annual deadline for these requests is January 31.
 Please contact Mike Rouleau at

 firstname.lastname@example.org with details regarding your charitable event.